wdporter/i-am-that-vuepress/93-man-is-not-the-doer/readme.md

 **M:**&ensp;It is not what you do, but what you stop doing that matters.
 The people who begin their *sadhana* are so feverish and restless that they have to be very busy to keep themselves on the track.
 An absorbing routine is good for them.
 After some time they quiet down and turn away from effort.
-In peace and silence the skin of the ‘I’ dissolves and the inner and the outer become one.
+In peace and silence the skin of the “I” dissolves and the inner and the outer become one.
 The real *sadhana* is effortless.

 **Q:**&ensp;I have sometimes the feeling that space itself is my body.

-**M:**&ensp;When you are bound by the illusion ‘I am this body’, you are merely a point in space and a moment in time.
+**M:**&ensp;When you are bound by the illusion “I am this body”, you are merely a point in space and a moment in time.
 When the self-identification with the body is no more, all space and time are in your mind, which is a mere ripple in consciousness, which is awareness reflected in nature.
 Awareness and matter are the active and the passive aspects of pure being, which is in both and beyond both.